Mervyn Burden: Early life

+Cricket career

 Burden would eventually turn to off spin bowling following a discussion with Staples successor, Arthur Holt, about Hampshire's lack of a spin-bowler following a number of retirements.
 He made his debut for Hampshire in first-class cricket against Worcestershire at Worcester in the 1953 County Championship, with him making a second appearance that season against Surrey.
 He established himself in the Hampshire side following a match against Leicestershire, in which he took figures of 7 for 48.
 He played regularly for Hampshire throughout the 1950s in partnership with fellow spinner Peter Sainsbury, taking over fifty wickets in a season in 1955, 1957, and 1958.
 He received his county cap in 1955, the same season in which he took 70 wickets at an average of 21.75.
 Described as a genuine number eleven, he made one half century in 1960 when he came in as a nightwatchman against Warwickshire.
 The following season, he played an important role in helping Hampshire win their first County Championship title, taking exactly fifty wickets at an average of 22.92; these included his career best bowling figures of 8 for 38 against Somerset at Bournemouth.
 However, despite a successful season, he did not feature after July, with slow left-arm orthodox spinner Alan Wassell being preferred.
 He returned to make seventeen appearances in 1962, taking 65 wickets, albeit at a higher average of 30.38.
 In 1963, he made just three appearances in the County Championship, but did take 6 for 84 in his penultimate match against Gloucestershire.
 He was subsequently released from his contract in August of that year to take up an appointment outside of cricket.
 In 174 first-class matches, Burden took 481 wickets at an average of 26.11; he took 23 five wicket hauls and took ten-wickets in a match on four occasions.

-Burden was popular among both players and spectators and was included in a 2005 list of Hampshire cricket cult figures.
+Burden was popular among both players and spectators and was included in a 2005 list of popular Hampshire cricket figures.
 His obituary in Wisden declared, "The value of such a man is not to be estimated in figures."
 Tony Lewis said of him that "his humour was never extinguished by failure" and noted that John Arlott called Burden "salt of the cricketing earth".
 Arlott himself devoted a chapter to Burden in his book, John Arlott's Book of Cricketers.
 Burden died suddenly at Whitchurch on 9 November 1987, aged 57.